Table of Contents[Hide][Show]

 If your idea of a family beach vacation includes sitting on the beach all day and walking around town, then Clearwater beach is the best beach for you.
 Not only is it gorgeous, with wide beaches, soft sand and beautiful Gulf Shores ideal for families, but it is also a quintessential beach experience.
-With family-friendly beach hotels, restaurants, and shops across the street, as well as public restrooms and lifeguards, this is the active, family experience for those who want a vibrant vacation experience.
+With family-friendly beach hotels, restaurants and shops across the street, as well as public restrooms and lifeguards, this is the active family experience for those who want a vibrant vacation experience.

-Clearwater Beach is very pedestrian-friendly, with loads of family-friendly activities located in a hub near the Pier 60.
+Clearwater Beach is very pedestrian-friendly, with loads of family-friendly activities located in a hub near Pier 60.
 The pier hosts sunset festivals 364 days a year and is home to the Sugar Sand Festival each spring where sand sculpture artists create elaborate sand art.
 Don’t be surprised if you bump into a pirate during the nightly sunset festivals at Pier 60!

 Clearwater also made our list of the best beaches close to Disney World.

 Have your kids seen the Dolphin Tale movie?
-If so they may be familiar with Winter the Dolphin.
+If so, they may be familiar with Winter the Dolphin.
 Unfortunately she passed away but her friend Hope, star of Dolphin Tale 2, still lives at Clearwater Marine Aquarium.
 Check out these fun things to do in Clearwater.

-Our family found pubic parking available right near Clearwater beach, or if you prefer, there is an area trolley for getting around.
+Our family found public parking available right near Clearwater beach, or if you prefer, there is an area trolley for getting around.
 It is a convenient beach experience for families, adding to why it is one of the best Florida beaches for families.
 Clearwater Beach also has a wide variety of accommodations for just about any family vacation budget.

 SheBuysTravel Tip: Check out these Florida resorts.
 We think they’re worth the splurge!

 Not far from Clearwater is Treasure Island beach.
 If you want to enjoy the soft sand and turquoise waters of Clearwater but have a quieter experience, Treasure Island is the place to be.
-The area is still home to many budget-friendly beach hotels and motels, but it isn’t as crowded as Clearwater beach.
+The area is still home to many budget-friendly beach hotels and motels, but it isn’t as crowded as Clearwater Beach.

 If you want to visit Treasure Island just for the day, we found several access points to Treasure Island and small parking areas right off of Gulf Boulevard, the main road.
 For a real seashore experience, you can enjoy one of the beachfront properties for easy and convenient access to the beach.